 This is the increasingly coherent and self-possessing Nissan 370Z, in flagship Nismo specification.

-You’ll remember that last year, as a toe-dipping exercise before really establishing its Nismo performance sub-brand, Nissan gave its now five-year-old V6 rear-drive coupe an official Nismo-branded motorsport makeover.
+You’ll remember that as a toe-dipping exercise before really establishing its Nismo performance sub-brand, Nissan gave its now seven-year-old V6 rear-drive coupe an official Nismo-branded motorsport makeover.

-Roll on twelve months and, following the wider establishing of the Nismo brand, the opportunity’s been taken to shave some of the misplaced edge off the range-topping Zed.
-Not that Nissan will admit as much; according to the brochures, this new Nismo is the most exciting and dynamic Z-car there has ever been (blah blah blah).
+Roll on twelve months from that first attempt and, following the wider establishing of the Nismo brand, the opportunity’s been taken to shave some of the misplaced edge off the range-topping Zed.
+Not that Nissan will admit as much; according to the brochures, this Nismo is the most exciting and dynamic Z-car there has ever been (blah blah blah).

 The truth, however, is that the outgoing Nismo version was too noisy, too stiff-legged and too extravagantly bespoilered to fit the bill.
 It served its purpose in as much as it proved the concept’s sales potential; half of all 370Zs sold in the UK are now Nismos.
 But as a road car, it needed refinement in more ways than one.

-This 370Z Nismo, like all 2015 model-year cars, has thicker carpets and better wheelarch insulation – both moves to dampen down the road roar that earlier examples suffered.
+This 370Z Nismo has thicker carpets and better wheelarch insulation – both moves to dampen down the road roar that earlier examples suffered.

 Under the skin, the body braces and upgrades to the braking system and powertrain applied to the last Nismo are carried over, but both spring and damper rates have been reduced.
 The car’s Rays 19in wheels are also half an inch wider on the rear axle than the ones offered as an option on the standard 370Z.